 Be it for your friends, family or yourself, whenever you prepare to set sail, even for a short outing of barely a few hours, safety is a vital element on board.

 Wimbi Boats® puts your safety first.
 This involves the choosing of top quality materials to build your boat and the many quality controls we perform, such as for instance the 3 to 8 separate air compartments which guarantee that the additional buoyancy sustained by the air tubes remains effective even in the event of a puncture.

-Often with Wimbi Boats®, our yachtspeople, in deep-sea navigation fashion, cross the Bass Strait to join the Tasmania island from Melbourne, or the Coral Sea and Pacific Ocean to reach the Great Barrier Reef.
+Often with Wimbi Boats®, our yachtspeople, in deep-sea navigation fashion, cross oceans to reach islands safely.